COSIMA/regional-mom6/docs/mom6-file-structure-primer.md

   grids can set `read_existing_grid` to `True` when creating an experiment.

 * `vcoord.nc`
   The values of the vertical coordinate.
-By default, `regional-mom6` sets up a `z*` vertical coordinate, but other coordinates may be provided after appropriate adjustments in the `MOM_input` file.
-Users who would like to customise the vertical coordinate can initialise an `experiment` object to begin with, then modify the `vcoord.nc` file and save.
+By default, regional-mom6 sets up a `z*` vertical coordinate; other coordinates may be provided after appropriate adjustments in the `MOM_input` file.
+Users who would like to customise the vertical coordinate can initialise an {meth}`experiment <regional_mom6.regional_mom6.experiment>` object to begin with, then modify the `vcoord.nc` file and save.
 Users can provide additional vertical coordinates (under different names) for diagnostic purposes.
   These additional vertical coordinates allow diagnostics to be remapped and output during the model run.

 * `bathymetry.nc`
   Fairly self-explanatory, but can be the source of some difficulty.
 The package automatically attempts to remove "non-advective cells".
 These are small enclosed lakes at the boundary that can cause numerical problems whereby water might flow in but have no way to flow out.
 Likewise, there can be issues with very shallow (only 1 or 2 layers) or very narrow (1 cell wide) channels.
 If your model runs for a while but then gets extreme sea surface height values, it could be caused by an unlucky combination of boundary and bathymetry.

   Another thing to note is that the bathymetry interpolation can be computationally intensive.
-For a high-resolution dataset like GEBCO and a large domain, one might not be able to execute the `.setup_bathymetry` method within a Jupyter notebook.
-In that case, instructions for running the interpolation via `mpirun` will be printed upon executing the `setup_bathymetry` method.
+  For a high-resolution dataset like GEBCO and a large domain, one might not be able to execute the {meth}`experiment.setup_bathymetry <regional_mom6.regional_mom6.experiment.setup_bathymetry>` from a Jupyter notebook.
+  In that case, instructions for running the interpolation via `mpirun` will be printed upon calling {meth}`setup_bathymetry <regional_mom6.regional_mom6.experiment.setup_bathymetry>`.

 * `forcing/init_*.nc`
   The initial conditions bunched into velocities, tracers, and the free surface height.